jundalisay/superb/content/en/research/epicurus/nature/book-5/_index.md

 ---
-title: "The Psychology of Sensation and thought, and Certain biological functions"
+title: "The Formation of The World, Astronomy, Life, and Civilization"
 linkTitle: Book 4
 heading: Book 4
 # heading: Unenlightened
 # date: 2022-07-24
-weight: 26
+weight: 10
-description:
+description: Deals with out World and its Formation, Astronomy, the beginnings of Life and Civilization
 author: "Titus Lucretius Carus"
 image: /covers/things.jpg
 ---